varunprabhakar268/ExAirflow/README.md

 3. Download the Json file that contains your key.
 ​
 4.  export GOOGLE_APPLICATION_CREDENTIALS to point to the downloaded json file using the command:

     `export GOOGLE_APPLICATION_CREDENTIALS="key.json"`

 ### Steps to be followed before running the application:
 ​
-1. Copy and paste the covid_india_dag.py file into the dags folder inside your airflow.
+1. Copy and paste the covid_india_dag.py file into the dags folder inside your airflow: `airflow/dags` ​
-​
-    `home/ninleaps/airflow/dags`
-​
 2. Create a folder named Data in which the csv files will be stored.